reasonml/reasonml.github.io/docs/extra-goodies.md

 `refmt` ("Reason format") is the binary that powers our editors' auto-formatting feature.
 It takes in your code and spits it out, nicely formatted.
 It also serves to convert to/from Reason/OCaml syntax.
 The Reason community uses it to achieve a consistent code style throughout different projects, and to avoid time-consuming manual formatting & stylistic debates.

-It **responsively** formatted the code based on the editor width.
-In other words, it doesn't just naively break to the next line at a certain characters limit; it solves the layout constrains and arranges your code accordingly.
+It **responsively** formats the code based on the editor width.
+In other words, it doesn't just naively break to the next line at a certain characters limit; it solves the layout constraints and arranges your code accordingly.

 `refmt` can be used directly in the terminal.
 For example, to format your code outside of the editor, do `refmt --in-place myFile.re`. **See `refmt --help` for all the options**.